MicrosoftDocs/power-automate-docs/articles/process-advisor-processes.md

 1. Select **Add activity** to add an activity header.
 All actions under the activity header and before the next activity header are considered part of the group.

-1. Move the activity header up and down the actions list to where you want the group to start.
+1. Move the activity header up and down the actions list to where you want the activity to start.

-1. Name your group on the right side of the screen.
-Use the dropdown menu to find group names that already exist for the process or create your own.
+1. Name your activity on the right side of the screen.
+Use the dropdown menu to find activity names that already exist for the process or create your own.

    > [!div class="mx-imgBorder"]
    > ![Group actions into](./media/group-actions.png)

-1. If you made a mistake and want to delete an activity, use the trash can icon next to the activity name.
+1. If you made a mistake and want to delete an activity, use the **Delete activity** button in the command bar.

 1. At any time, select **Save** on the top right to save your work.